Python Set and Booleans with Syntax and Examples

 {1, 2, 4, 5}

 It returned 1 and 2 because they’re in set1, but not in set2.
-It also returned 4 and 5 because they’re in set2, but not in set1.
+This also returned 4 and 5 because they’re in set2, but not in set1.
 It did not return 3 because it exists in both the sets.

-e. intersection_update()
+e. intersection_update() method in Python set

 As we discussed in intersection(), it does not update the set on which it is called.
 For this, we have the intersection_update() method.